 Softscape elements can also create privacy, shade, and sound barriers and attract wildlife like birds and butterflies.
-When incorporating softscape design into your outdoor space, it’s essential to consider factors like;
+Incorporating soft scape design into your outdoor space, it’s essential to consider factors like:

 You can also use softscape elements to create a natural border or screen, such as planting tall grasses or shrubs along a fence line.
 Another option is incorporating trees into your design, providing shade and privacy while adding height and texture to your outdoor space.